-The health board has its own bribery policy which sets outs its responsibilities and the responsibilities of its employees in preventing bribery and corruption.
+The Ministry of Justice has published guidance that sets out measures all organisations can put in place to prevent bribery.
+The health board also has its own bribery policy which sets outs its responsibilities and the responsibilities of its employees in preventing bribery and corruption.
 It also provides information and guidance to those working within the organisation on how to recognise and deal with bribery and corruption issues.